-Worn tyres and incorrect tyre pressures adversely affect the driving and braking behaviour of the vehicle and can cause accidents.

-- Rims and tyres must be approved for the vehicle (→ motor vehicle registration certificate part I). - Regularly (during every refuelling stop, for example) check the proper condition and correct tyre pressure of the vehicle (→ Section "Tyre pressure table") - Immediately replace worn tyres. - For the first trip, after every wheel fitting, and after every wheel change, re-tighten the lug nuts after 50 km (30 miles). - During longer trips, check the lug nuts for firm seat at regular intervals. - Tyres must not be older than six years.
-The same applies for spare tyres - even if they have not been used. - Use summer tyres or snow tyres in accordance with the outdoor temperatures in the country of travel. - Depending on the tyres, comply with the specified tread regulations. - Prior to a longer parking period, offload the tyres (e.g. jack up the vehicle, dismount the wheels, apply a preserving agent to the tyres and store them horizontally or on a wheel tree in a dry and frost-free location).

-Defects in the braking system can cause serious accidents with fatal consequences.

-- Prior to each trip check brakes for functional safety, uniform response, and directional stability.
-Have any defects repaired immediately by an authorised specialised workshop. - Never make unauthorised changes to braking system components.. - Always firmly engage the parking brake when parking the vehicle. - After a longer period of non-use (≥ 10 months), have the braking system checked by an authorised workshop. - When travelling with a loaded caravan, on slippery roads and on routes with gradients, always drive with utmost caution and bear in mind that driving stability and braking capacity of the rig are significantly impaired.
+Wheels and tyres dri orn tyres and incorrect tyre pressures adversely affect the ving and braking behaviour of the vehicle and can cause cidents.
+Al ways ensure that: 1 Rims and tyres must be approved for the vehicle (\rightarrow motor vehicle registration certificate part I).
+Regularly (during every refuelling stop, for example) check the proper condition and correct tyre pressure of the vehicle (\rightarrow Section "Tyre pressure table") Immediately replace worn tyres.
+1 For the first trip, after every wheel fitting, and after every wheel change, re-tighten the lug nuts after 50 km (30 miles).
+1 During longer trips, check the lug nuts for firm seat at regular intervals.
+1 Tyres must not be older than six years.
+The same applies for spare tyres - even if they have not been used.
+1 Use summer tyres or snow tyres in accordance with the outdoor temperatures in the country of travel.
+1 Depending on the tyres, comply with the specified tread regulations.
+Prior to a longer parking period, offload the tyres (e.g. jack up the vehicle, dismount the wheels, apply a preserving agent to the tyres and store them horizontally or on a wheel tree in a dry and frost-free location).
+Brakes efects in the braking system can cause serious accidents with al consequences.
+Al ways ensure that: Prior to each trip check brakes for functional safety, uniform response, and directional stability.
+Have any defects repaired immediately by an authorised specialised workshop.
+1 Never make unauthorised changes to braking system components 1 Always firmly engage the parking brake when parking the vehicle.
+1 After a longer period of non-use (≥ 10 months), have the braking system checked by an authorised workshop.
+When travelling with a loaded caravan, on slippery roads and on routes with gradients, always drive with utmost caution and bear in mind that driving stability and braking capacity of the rig are significantly impaired.